WyoARCC/arcc-docs/vpn/pulse_secure_linux_client.md

 ln -s /usr/sbin/iptables /sbin/iptables
 ln -s /usr/sbin/ip6tables /sbin/ip6tables

+# Super important step for Pulse
+ln -s /etc/ssl/ca-bundle.crt /etc/ssl/certs/ca-certificates.crt
 ```

+The above steps need to be verified on a new installation of OpenSUSE Leap.
+These steps have not been verified on Tumbleweed.

 ## PulseSecure VPN Configuration
 Start the PulseSecure VPN client graphically using the appropriate launcher.